World Wellbeing Panel

 Doctor Tony Beatton, Professor Paul Frijters, Professor Arthur Grimes

-In September 2024, members of the World Wellbeing Panel were asked for their views on two statements relating to the overall state of knowledge in wellbeing policy.
-This was a follow-up on a similar poll conducted in March 2017.
+In February 2025, members of the World Wellbeing Panel were asked for their views on two statements relating to the impact of innovations in artificial intelligence (AI) on human wellbeing.

 The two statements were as follows: